mary-brooks/Company-Home-Page/README.md

 # ☕ Company Home Page with Flexbox
 Company Home Page with Flexbox is a challenge project from Codecademy's Front End Engineer Career Path.
 For this project I have created a clone of a local coffee company's website, using Flexbox to design and build the layout.

 The original website for Fabrica Coffee Roasters can be found here: www.fabricacoffeeroasters.com.

-Please note that my project is not affiliated or endorsed by Fabrica Coffee Roasters in any way.
+Please note that my project is not affiliated with or endorsed by Fabrica Coffee Roasters in any way.

 ## 🛠️ Installation
 To install my solution to the Company Home Page project, follow these steps:

-1. Clone the repository to your local machine using **``git clone https://github.com/mary-brooks/company-home-page.git``**
+1. Clone the repository to your local machine using **``git clone https://github.com/mary-brooks/Company-Home-Page.git``**
 2. Open the **``index.html``** file in your web browser to view the project.

 ## 👩‍💻 Usage